webjunk4bill/em-modeler/README.md

 # em-modeler
-Model of the Elephant Money Protocol on BSC
+Model of the Elephant Money Protocol on the BNB-Chain

 ## Usage
 - Run **em_model.py** to generate the output files and plots